tuttiq/tuttiq.me/content/posts/call-for-speakers.md

 When crafting a speaker bio, I really like this advice I learned on the [Global Diversity CFP Day](https://www.globaldiversitycfpday.com/) workshop: focus on answering the question "Why are you qualified to talk about this topic?".
 And of course, it doesn't have to be that you are an expert with years of experience on the matter, it could very well be because you're talking about a personal experience in a project or activity you were part of.
 This also means that you'll usually have a slightly different bio for each of your talk proposals.

-Needless to say you should follow whatever guidelines the event application gives you and another rule of thumb is to always write your bio in the third person.
+Needless to say, you should follow whatever guidelines the event application gives you, and another rule of thumb is to always write your bio in the third person.

 ### Crafting your content